gulucaptain/videoassembler/README.md

 # VideoAssembler

-This repository is the official implementation of [VideoAssembler](https://arxiv.org/abs/2311.17338).
+This repository is the official implementation of:

 **[VideoAssembler: Identity-Consistent Video Generation with Reference Entities using Diffusion Model](https://arxiv.org/abs/2311.17338)**
 </br>